LedForLike/documentation/facebook-configure-webhooks.md

 1. Go to https://developers.facebook.com/tools/explorer
 1. Right top corner pick a relevant app
 1. On right side of *Access Token* select a relevant page
 1. In the endpoint field switch to *POST* method and in URL fill `[YOUR PAGE ID]/subscribed_apps`.
-You can fin page id either in URL of the page or in *About* section of page
+You can find page id either in URL of the page or in *About* section of page
 1. Click submit